 Critical literacy requires us to go beyond what we read on the page and to consider the larger narrative in which a text is situated, asking questions about who created a text and why.
 Critical Indigenous literacy asks us to think about authorship and identity in relation to the stories and teachings we trust as readers.
 It also asks readers to think critically about Indigenous representations (or lack thereof) within a text.

 This page is intended for researchers, teachers, parents, and guardians learning about critical Indigenous literacy for children's resources.
-If you're interested in researching literary works for children, nonliterary works, works on the reading interests of children or books recommended for children, see this list of resources.

 Here you will find information on critical Indigenous literacy and a tool for reviewing potential bias in a resource.
 You will also find a resource on how to locate the traditional territory that you live on and/or are occupying.